logiesbum/golf-picker/README.md

 ## Setup (2 minutes)

 ### Step 1 — Upload to GitHub
-- Create a new repository on GitHub (name it anything, e.g. `golf-dashboard`)
+- Create a new repository on GitHub (name it anything, e.g. `golf-picker`)
 - Upload the `index.html` file to the repo

 ### Step 2 — Enable GitHub Pages